xaviervia/tessellation/README.md

 This sounds crazy.
 The point of randomness is that is not deterministic.
 Well, not quite.

 The point of randomness is that you can’t predict it.
-Determinism is a different matter, and according to your worldview [randomness might not exist or be embedded in everything](https://en.wikipedia.org/wiki/Bohr%E2%80%93Einstein_debates); entropy however **does exist** from an statistical point of view, and it’s what we use to get values that we can’t predict in otherwise predictable systems.
+Determinism is a different matter, and according to your worldview [randomness might not exist or be embedded in everything](https://en.wikipedia.org/wiki/Bohr%E2%80%93Einstein_debates); entropy however **does exist** from a statistical point of view, and it’s what we use to get values that we can’t predict in otherwise predictable systems.

-I’ll try not to digress to much, but an important component of [(pseudo)randomness in computer software is mathematical functions](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) that return values between 0 and 1 so that, for any `𝑓(x)`, `𝑓(x + 1)` is not easily predictable.
+I’ll try not to digress too much, but an important component of [(pseudo)randomness in computer software is mathematical functions](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) that return values between 0 and 1 so that, for any `𝑓(x)`, `𝑓(x + 1)` is not easily predictable.
 Moreover, if you were to plot a vast amount of values of the pseudo-random number generation function you would not find any discernible pattern, nor be able to extract any statistical clustering of values around a specific number.
 That is in an ideal world; in reality there are only worse or better approximations.

 > While I don’t want to abound in this topic, it is worth noting that unpredictability is a core subject of the work around architectures built to operate with asynchronous interactions with the outside world.

 Either way, a pseudo-random number generation function is not random per se: if you send the same sequence of `x`s to it, you get the same values of `𝑓(x)`.
-This proves useful in real life, since to test the behavior of a program you might want to bombard it with random numbers, but if it fails, you will want to reproduce the random sequence used to see what went wrong.
+This proves useful in real life, since to test the behavior of a program you might want to bombard it with random numbers, but if it fails, you will want to reproduce the random sequence to see what went wrong.
 Many pseudo-random number generation libraries provide functions that can be invoked with arbitrary values and will then return **another function** which will produce a sequence of pseudo-random numbers; in these libraries, calling the “factory function” with the same value will result in a set of functions that will produce the same sequence of numbers, every time.
 This is called **seeding** a pseudo-random number sequence.

-Well, turns out that if we could just do that: add a random seed and a counter in the state, then invoke the function the same seed and the counter value to get a pseudo-random number out of it.
-To get the initial seed (if there is none available from localStorage) we can reuse the application’s window id that we create for the **APP_SETUP**.
+Well, we could just do that: add a seed and a counter in the state, then invoke the function with the same seed and the counter value to get a pseudo-random number out of it.
+To get the initial seed––if there is none available from localStorage––we can reuse the application’s window id that we create for the **APP_SETUP**.

 First we need a seedable random number generation library.
-Unfortunately JavaScript doesn’t come with one (`Math.random` is not seedable) but since we are not trying to come up with a trustworthy entropy source that can be used in security or in casinos, we can make do with (a variation of) [Antti Sykäry’s post in Stack Overflow](http://stackoverflow.com/a/19303725/5801727):
+Unfortunately JavaScript doesn’t come with one––`Math.random` is not seedable.
+Since we are not trying to come up with a trustworthy randomness generation function that can be used in security or in casinos, we can make do with (a variation of) [Antti Sykäry’s answer in Stack Overflow](http://stackoverflow.com/a/19303725/5801727):

 ```javascript
 // New file: src/lib/seedableRandom.js